 When the suggestion is a percentage, it often includes the dollar amount that the percentage works out to.

 Suggested Gratuity Percentages

-Percentages are more popular in sit down dining and fine dining atmospheres, where it is customary to tip your server up to 20 percent of your total bill in thanks for their continued hospitality during your visit.
+Percentages are more popular in sit down dining and fine dining atmospheres, where it is customary to tip your server 15-20% of your total bill in thanks for their continued hospitality during your visit.
 The image above shows a percentage based suggest gratuity option.
 It also includes rounded off dollar amounts for that percentage based on the total bill.

 The best POS systems will allow restaurant managers to customize the suggested gratuity percentages shown to customers, and can choose to calculate these suggested gratuity percentages based on the total with or without tax included.